contrapunctus-1/TheatreScript/README.md

 ### Dramatis personae
-A level 1 heading with either the "Dramatis personae" keyword - `# Dramatis personae`
+A level 1 heading with either the "Dramatis personae" keyword -

+`# Dramatis personae`

-If you want to call it something other than "Dramatis Personae", make a heading with the actual text you want, followed by the keyword in parenthesis -
+...or, if you want to call it something other than "Dramatis Personae", make a heading with the actual text you want, followed by the keyword in parenthesis -

 `# The persons of the play (dramatis personae)`

 In the second example, compilers may choose to remove the parenthesized expression.